rpellerin/rpellerin.github.io/content/japan.md

 - [Go kart in Tokyo](http://maricar.com/).
 Note that it requires a driving licence translated in Japanese (it costs a few euros).
 - The Shinkansen high-speed train
 - Hiroshima
-- Go closer to the Mount Fuji
+- Get a better view of the Mount Fuji (go closer?)
 - Witness sumo wrestling